2createStudio/carbon-pagination/README.md

 	));
 	?>

+You can read more about each setting in the **Configuration Settings* section belo.

 #### Using and manipulating pagination as an object

 In case you need to manipulate the pagination you can define the pagination as an object: